-How does a curing machine work and why are they so good?
+How does a curing machine work?

-Curing machines automatically circulate air in a uniform and constant way throughout the entire system and the meshed curing racks that bud rests on.
+Curing machines automatically circulate air constantly and uniformaly throughout the entire system and the meshed curing racks that bud rests on.

 Higher quality curing machines have dust filters right on the air intake and exhaust manifolds which keep the buds in top condition.

 Essentially, all curing machines operate on the same principle and are great units where square-footage may be a problem.

 - Decreased dry time and processing from days to hours.

-- Food remains in a "fresh" state.
+- Flower remains in a "fresh" state, with no shrinkage